devpatel917/devpatel/README.md

 <img align = "right" src="/docs/assets/stock1.png" width="319" height="255" hspace="20" vspace="20">

-In this stock investment strategy, we recommend the stocks with the highest HQM score.The HQM score is calculated by taking the arithmetic mean of the percentiles of one year price return, six month price return, three month price, return, and one month price return for each stock in the S&P 500 Index.
+In this stock investment strategy, we recommend the stocks with the highest HQM score.
+The HQM score is calculated by taking the arithmetic mean of the percentiles of one year price return, six month price return, three month price, return, and one month price return for each stock in the S&P 500 Index.

 [Quant Momentum Investing Strategy](https://devpatel917-quantfinanceprojects-app-vpqh88.streamlitapp.com/)